 - In the Oregon House, a bill is currently in committee to establish universal free school meals.

-- Pennsylvania is providing universal free school breakfast during the 2022-2023 school year while bills establishing universal free school lunches are currently in committee in the House and Senate.
+- Pennsylvania is provided universal free school breakfast during the 2022-2023 school year while bills establishing universal free school meals (including lunch) are currently in committee in the House and Senate.

 - Tennessee saw a first attempt at passing universal free school meals in 2022, but the bill was not passed during the 2022 legislative session.
 Two more bills have subsequently been introduced in 2023.